defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

     - *use action `Call Func` above to return multiple values*

   - Pass Prevous Func's Return
-    - *pass an expression's return value as parent's return value*
+    - *pass an expression's return value as parent's return value, to bypass a known issue to pass return values by `Set Current Func's Return`*

 ## Condition